-Trade truce euphoria eases, and markets tread water
+US stocks bob around record highs as trade euphoria fades

 “The past is not prologue, and the central bank outlook is very different to the end of 2018, as easing comes back on to the agenda, but with volumes drying up ahead of Independence Day and the next earnings season rapidly approaching equities are looking vulnerable to some near-term weakness.”

-YIELDS: The yield on the 10-year Treasury note dipped to 2.01% from 2.03% late Monday.
+YIELDS: The yield on the 10-year Treasury note fell to 1.98% from 2.03% late Monday and is close to its lowest level since the 2016 election.
 Yields have been falling since last autumn on worries about a slowing economy and as expectations have climbed for a rate cut by the Federal Reserve.

-DIM SALES: Lighting company Acuity Brands sank 12.5% after it reported weaker revenue for its latest quarter than Wall Street expected.
-The company said it’s facing a challenging market environment and cited “ongoing angst generated by trade policy issues.”
+DIM SALES: Lighting company Acuity Brands sank 6.5% despite reporting stronger profit for its latest quarter than analysts expected.
+Revenue was below expectations, and the company cited “ongoing angst generated by trade policy issues” in the market.

+TAKING OFF: Delta Air Lines climbed 1% after it gave a profit forecast for the just-completed quarter that was stronger than analysts had been expecting.
+The carrier said revenue during the quarter was at the high end of its initial expectations, while costs outside of fuel were up just 1% to 2%.